AdobeDocs/commerce-operations.en/help/configuration/cli/set-configuration-values.md

 >
 >The `env.php` file is system specific.
 You should not transfer it to another system.
 You can use it to overwrite configuration values from the database.
 For example, you can take a database dump from another system and overwrite the `base_url` and other values so you do not have to modify the database.

 If you use the `--lock-config` option as follows, the configuration value is saved in `<Commerce base dir>/app/etc/config.php`.
-The field for editing this value in Admin page is disabled.
+The field for editing this value in the Admin is disabled.

 ```bash
 bin/magento config:set --lock-config --scope=stores --scope-code=default web/url/use_store 1